themaximalist/llm.js/README.md

 - JSON Schema
 - Streaming
 - **`llm`** CLI to use in your shell
-- Host a remote API, track costs, rate limit users, manage API keys with [Model Deployer](https://github.com/themaximal1st/ModelDeployer)
+- Deploy models in production with [Model Deployer](https://modeldeployer.com) (rate limit, track usage, manage API keys)
 - MIT license